hydra-genetics/.github/README.md

 Collections of rules to annotate vcf files.

 #### [hydra-genetics/cv_sv](https://github.com/hydra-genetics/cnv_sv)
-Collection of rules call  structural variants
+Collection of rules used to call structural variants

 #### [hydra-genetics/biomarkers](https://github.com/hydra-genetics/biomarkers)
 Collection of rules used to calculate biomarkers like MSI, TMB and HRD.